jaydeelew/CompareAI/docs/features/MODEL_SPECIFIC_RENDERING.md

   - Outputs configurations in the registry format
 - Include manual review flags for edge cases

-#### Step 3.2: Manual Configuration Refinement
+#### Step 3.2: Configuration Generation and Initial Testing
-- Review generated configurations:
+- Generate configurations using best practices:
+  - Use analysis data to create initial renderer configurations
+  - Apply industry best practices for math rendering, markdown processing, and preprocessing
-  - Test each configuration with actual model responses
+  - Test configurations with collected model responses
-  - Identify false positives/negatives in pattern detection
-  - Refine preprocessing/post-processing rules
-  - Adjust delimiter patterns based on edge cases
+  - Validate configurations against the schema
-  - Document any manual overrides and reasoning
+  - Document configuration decisions and reasoning

+**Note:** Manual refinement happens post-deployment (see Phase 7) when you review the actual rendered output on the website and provide feedback for adjustments.

 #### Step 3.3: Create Configuration Validation
 - Build validation system to ensure: